top of page

 So theology is words about God.
 Since story is central to our belief about God, our words about God—our theology—exists in the form of a narrative, call the Bible.

-When we too put to words what we believe about God.
+We too put to words to what we believe about God.
 When we form our own words about God, we discover that God has been writing a story of hope and redemption for us and all the world.
 This story is a movement from creation to new creation, and God has given us a role to play in that story, in the restoration of our relationships with God, each other, ourselves, and creation.

 What do we mean by Narrative Theology?

 The Bible is written by God, it is authoritative for truth and life.
 Yet, we must remember that the Bible is telling us a story as much as it is teaching and equipping us for life.
 The story is not like any other story.
-The bible is telling us our story, The human story.
+The bible is telling us our story -- the human story.
 But it is unique in that the Bible is also telling the story of God, His-story in history, so to speak.

 Our ability to mature and grow together in unity stems from what we hold central—Jesus and our commitment to the biblical narrative.
 By the grace of God, each person takes a very personal journey with God in their life by how the story of the Bible becomes more and more our story.
-We perpetuate the truth of God’s Word by the power of the Holy Spirit, as we pursue & invite Jesus Together while together serving our local and global community.
+We perpetuate the truth of God’s Word by the power of the Holy Spirit, as we pursue & invite Jesus into our story, while together serving our local and global community.

 Demonstrating a harmony of both orthodoxy [right thinking] and orthopraxy [right living/practice], this narrative seeks to not only guide our thoughts and minds, but the way we live our lives.
 To highlight these key themes in the biblical narrative and offer direct insight into the theology that is central to our teaching, leadership, and ministries, we have provided key topics, themes and theology for you to explore so that you can dive deeper into learning about what we believe here at South Grandville Church.